-79 It follows from paragraphs 25 and 26 of Opinion 2/91 of 19 March 1993 ([1993] ECR I-1061) that Member States are not entitled to enter into international commitments, even in order to follow existing Community legislation, since this risks making that legislation excessively rigid by impeding its adaptation and amendment, thereby 'affecting' it.
+It follows from paragraphs 25 and 26 of Opinion 2/91 of 19 March 1993 ([1993] ECR I-1061) that Member States are not entitled to enter into international commitments, even in order to follow existing Community legislation, since this risks making that legislation excessively rigid by impeding its adaptation and amendment, thereby 'affecting' it.

-In the alternative, the Commission submits that, even if a complete set of common rules had not been established, that would be irrelevant to the outcome of this case since, as the Court confirmed in paragraphs 25 and 26 of Opinion 2/91, Community competence is recognised as established if the agreement concerned falls within an area already largely covered by progressively adopted Community rules, as is the case here.

-Should the Court nevertheless find that the Community legislation cannot be regarded as complete on the ground that, as the Kingdom of Belgium maintains, certain essential elements are still missing from it, that, too, would not be decisive for the outcome of the action.
-If the Community is not exclusively competent to enter into the disputed commitments in their entirety, the Kingdom of Belgium likewise has no competence and, therefore, in no way may it enter individually into those commitments, as the Commission has complained it has.
+- In the alternative, the Commission submits that, even if a complete set of common rules had not been established, that would be irrelevant to the outcome of this case since, as the Court confirmed in paragraphs 25 and 26 of Opinion 2/91, Community competence is recognised as established if the agreement concerned falls within an area already largely covered by progressively adopted Community rules, as is the case here. - Should the Court nevertheless find that the Community legislation cannot be regarded as complete on the ground that, as the Grand Duchy of Luxembourg maintains, certain essential elements are still missing from it, that, too, would not be decisive for the outcome of the action.
+If the Community is not exclusively competent to enter into the disputed commitments in their entirety, the Grand Duchy of Luxembourg likewise has no competence and, therefore, in no way may it enter individually into those commitments, as the Commission has complained it has. - The Luxembourg Government contends that the Community does not have exclusive external competence in the matter of transport and that the Grand Duchy of Luxembourg remains competent to enter into international commitments concerning the external aspects of air transport. - Moreover, it argues that it is not certain that the line of authority beginning with the AETR judgment, which concerns road transport, may be transposed to the area of air transport, which is governed by a specific provision of the Treaty, namely Article 84(2). - In the alternative, the Luxembourg Government argues that the 'third package' of measures liberalising air transport clearly does not regulate air transport services from the Community to non-member countries or vice versa.

-The Belgian Government contends that the Community does not have exclusive external competence in the matter and that the Kingdom of Belgium has retained its competence to negotiate and conclude agreements and, a fortiori, to negotiate and conclude amendments to air transport agreements with respect to traffic rights.
-Such rights are either not covered by Community provisions (in the case of the rights of traffic to or from points situated outside the Community) or relate to points access to which has already been liberalised under the 'third package' scheme (in the case of the rights of traffic to points situated before Belgium within the Community, since, in accordance with Regulation No 2408/92, the Kingdom of Belgium has access to such points irrespective of the disputed commitments).

-Furthermore, the Belgian Government submits that the 'third package' of measures liberalising air transport clearly does not regulate air transport services from the Community to third countries or vice versa.
-On the contrary, in its submission, the Council was at that time aware of the problems that the extension of the 'third package' to air transport services between the Community and non-member countries would have caused at the level of international relations, which, in this sector, continue to be regulated under bilateral arrangements between the Member States and non-member countries.